charlie-foxtrot/RTLSDR-Airband/README.md

    The program runs as a daemon (background process) by default, so it may look like it has exited right after startup.
-Diagnostic messages are printed to syslog (on Raspbian they are directed to `/var/log/messages` by default).
+Diagnostic messages are printed to syslog (on Raspbian Jessie they are directed to `/var/log/daemon.log` by default).

  * If you wish to start the program automatically at boot, you can use example startup scripts from `init.d` subdirectory.

+   Example for Debian / Raspbian Jessie or newer (or any other systemd-based distro):

+        sudo cp init.d/rtl_airband.service /etc/systemd/system
+        sudo systemctl daemon-reload
+        sudo systemctl enable rtl_airband

-Example for Debian / Raspbian:
+   Example for Debian / Raspbian Wheezy or older (sysvinit-based):

         sudo cp init.d/rtl_airband-debian.sh /etc/init.d/rtl_airband
         sudo chmod 755 /etc/init.d/rtl_airband